Our volunteer teams experience a wide variety of incidents on call-outs, and they help a lot of different people too.

 An incident is defined as a single event that required the services of an MRT.
 The resolution of this incident may need several call-outs of a team (or teams) for example during a prolonged search.

-The most common contributing factor to mountaineering incidents was a slip or trip, which was a contributing factor in 44% of mountaineering incidents, followed by navigation error (18%) and lost persons (16%).
+The most common contributing factor to mountaineering incidents was a slip or trip, which was a contributing factor in 95 mountaineering incidents, followed by being lost 49 incidents and 36 navigation errors.

 Top 5 causes: